ViRb3/jvm-dump-proxy/README.md

 ## Technical details
 ### proxy.h, library.def
 A simple proxy DLL implementation to inject into the JVM painlessly and reliably.
-For more information, check the [References](#References).
+For more information, check the [references](#References).
 ### hook.cpp
 Installs the hooks that redirect methods to our code.
 Powered by [mhook](https://github.com/apriorit/mhook).
 ### dump.h